tsistoza/tsistoza.github.io/essays/UsingAI.md

 ## Practical Applications

 Outside of AI, Microsoft has been adding a couple AI features to Windows 11.
 I have been using Copilot, which is ChatGPT, to help me with writing informative essays in other classes.
 Copilot is built into Windows 11.
 Like I discussed above, it significantly reduces the amount of time spent on a specific topic.
 In this case, I use ChatGPT to summarize webpages for me.
 I also use Copilot when learning in class.
 I am a Computer Engineer.
-We take Electrical Engineering classes and they have proven to be extremely difficult, so I always have Copilot up and running when the professors are lecturing.
+We take Electrical Engineering classes, and they have proven to be extremely difficult, so I always have Copilot up and running when the professors are lecturing.
 For me AI has been extremely effective for me.
 The only problem I have with AI is that I wish I found this sooner.

 ## Challenges and Opportunities